AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/material-cat/image-rendering-api-ref/c-ir-material-catalog/c-ir-attributes-reference/r-ir-errordetail.md

 ---
 # ErrorDetail{#errordetail}

 Error message detail.
-Specifies the level of detail for error messages returned via HTTP as the error.message value.
+Specifies the level of detail for error messages returned by way of HTTP as the error.message value.

 ## Title {#section-c10d75d72ee24d16a67cc8d927f1deba}